 “This new law may falsely raise the expectations of purchasers [or renters].
 Why?
 The definition of defects in the disclosure form is limited and the disclosure form cannot be described as complete or comprehensive in any way.
 Is the disclosure form a warranty or guarantee for the purchaser [or renter] that there are no other defects?
 No, absolutely not.
 Does it weaken the protection that the “voetstoots” (buying “as is” with all existing defects) clause offers the seller [or landlord]?
 No, assuming that the seller [or landlord] does not provide a guarantee or warranty elsewhere in the Agreement of Sale [or lease] which conflicts with the voetstoots clause.

 The DF form is not a:

-- List of repairs to be rectified by the seller [or landlord] prior to change of ownership [or beginning of tenancy].
+- Comprehensive list of repairs to be rectified by the seller [or landlord] prior to change of ownership [or beginning of tenancy].

 - Substitute for a thorough inspection by the prospective purchaser [or tenant].”